HussainAther/philosophy/causality/contextualemergence.md

 The technical framework refers to the contextual emergence of multiplicity from unity.
 The "primordial" decomposition of an undivided whole generates different domains that gives rise to differentiations, such as the mind-matter distinction.
-The psychophysical neutral reality is the trivial, completely symmetric partiiton in which nothing is ditinguished from one another.
+The psychophysical neutral reality is the trivial, completely symmetric partition in which nothing is distinguished from one another.
-We can decompose this to give rise to more and more refined partiitons in which symmetries are broke nadn equivalence classes become smaller and smaller.
+We can decompose this to give rise to more and more refined partitions in which symmetries are broke and equivalence classes become smaller and smaller.
 Phenomenal families of mental states emerge.

-On a metaphysical level, mental and physical epistemic limits describe the undivided whole as an ontic (physical factual existence) dimesnion.
-They reminesce of philosopher Plato's abstract perfect ideas and philosopher Immanuel Kant's things-in-thesmelves (empirically inaccessible in principle and specifically mute).
+On a metaphysical level, mental and physical epistemic limits describe the undivided whole as an ontic (physical factual existence) dimension.
+They reminisce of philosopher Plato's abstract perfect ideas and philosopher Immanuel Kant's things-in-thesmelves (empirically inaccessible in principle and specifically mute).
 The mind-matter problem causes an emergence of mind-matter correlations as direct and immediate consequence of the ontic, undivided whole that can't be further divided without introducing more distinctions.
 Many describe